dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1659: Land is foundational for community and life.
+### T1659: Land is fundamental to homes, food, and communities.

 |Support|
 |---|